Barack Obama Responds To Warmbier’s Death After Criticism From Trump, Parents

 Otto was convicted of attempting to steal a propaganda poster from a hotel in January 2016.

-It’s unknown what Warmbier died of after being in custody with the North Koreans.
+It’s unknown what Warmbier died from after being in the custody of the North Koreans.
 He showed no signs of physical violence, but some doctors believe it’s possible the student died of an infection or a blood clot.
 It’s impossible to know what the cause of death was, but specialists revealed that it had to do with a lack of oxygen reaching his brain.

 Otto Warmbier dies days after being released by North Korea https://t.co/LV6oqcRTaV pic.twitter.com/CfFga0js0F